-Dental Implants — Boston, MA
+Dental Implants Boston

 Rebuilding Your Beautiful Smile

 Your smile impacts every aspect of your life.
 If you have lost teeth to decay, gum disease, or an injury, replacing them as quickly as possible will help you avoid the health complications and the emotional distress associated with missing teeth.
 Thankfully, when it comes to rebuilding your smile, there’s no better option than dental implants!
-Dental implants are a natural-looking, permanent replacement solution that can beautifully strengthen your smile and let you regain your active lifestyle.
-At Kraft & Schrott Dental Associates, we offer several dental implant options to help patients permanently replace missing teeth and create stronger, healthier smiles.
-Give us a call today to schedule your consultation!

-Why Choose Kraft & Schrott Dental Associates For Dental Implants?
+Why Choose Kraft & Schrott Dental Associates for Dental Implants?

 What Are Dental Implants?

-A dental implant is a small post made out of titanium, a highly durable and biocompatible metal.
-It is surgically placed into the jawbone where a missing tooth’s roots used to be.
-Afterwards, it will fuse with the surrounding bone tissue over the course of three to six months.
-While the mouth is healing, the implant is slowly but surely anchoring itself into place to essentially become part of your mouth.
 Once the integration process is complete, you’ll have a strong, comfortable, and reliable foundation for your new tooth!
 But first, you’ll return to our office so that we can attach a titanium abutment to the implant post.
 The abutment allows us to securely attach a custom restoration to the implant, resulting in a smile that looks and feels as natural as possible.
 This crown, bridge, or denture will be shaded and shaped so that it is virtually indistinguishable from the rest of your pearly whites.
 Rebuilding your teeth from the roots up gives you a smile that looks, feels, and functions just like natural once again.

 Benefits of Dental Implants